Floating rate note: Trading

 Securities dealers make markets in FRNs.
 They are traded over-the-counter, instead of on a stock exchange.
 In Europe, most FRNs are liquid, as the biggest investors are banks.
 In the U.S., FRNs are mostly held to maturity, so the markets aren't as liquid.
 In the wholesale markets, FRNs are typically quoted as a spread over the reference rate.

 Example

-Suppose a new 5 year FRN pays a coupon of 3 months LIBOR +0.20%, and is issued at par (100.00).
-If the perception of the credit-worthiness of the issuer goes down, investors will demand a higher interest rate, say LIBOR +0.25%.
+Suppose a new 5 year FRN pays a coupon of 3 months SOFR +0.20%, and is issued at par (100.00).
+If the perception of the credit-worthiness of the issuer goes down, investors will demand a higher interest rate, say SOFR +0.25%.
 If a trade is agreed, the price is calculated.
-In this example, LIBOR +0.25% would be roughly equivalent to a price of 99.75.
+In this example, SOFR +0.25% would be roughly equivalent to a price of 99.75.
 This can be calculated as par, minus the difference between the coupon and the price that was agreed (0.05%), multiplied by the maturity (5 year).